Top 45+ AWS Glue Interview Questions And Answers

 Ans:

 Data security in AWS Glue is achieved through multiple layers, including IAM roles for defining permissions, encryption for data at rest using keys managed by AWS Key Management Service (KMS), and data encryption in transit.
 You may establish fine-grained access restrictions with AWS Glue to ensure that only services and people with permission can access sensitive data and ETL operations.
-You can also use network isolation mechanisms like VPC endpoints to prevent traffic between your VPC and AWS Glue from traversing the public internet.
+Can use network isolation mechanisms like VPC endpoints to prevent traffic between the VPC and AWS Glue from traversing the public internet.
 Logging and monitoring through AWS CloudTrail and Amazon CloudWatch provide visibility into access and operations, further enhancing security.

 31. Explain the concept of Crawler in AWS Glue and its significance.